White-necked thrush: Distribution and habitat

 The nominate group (including subspecies paraguayensis and crotopezus) occurs in eastern Brazil, far northern Uruguay, eastern Paraguay and far north-eastern Argentina.
 The phaeopygos group (including subspecies phaopygoides, spodiolaemus and contemptus) is mainly found in the Amazon Basin, but with populations extending along the eastern slope of the Andes as far south as north-eastern Argentina, and as far north as western Venezuela, with extensions along the Coastal Range, the region centered around Serranía del Perijá and Sierra Nevada de Santa Marta, and the islands of Trinidad and Tobago.

 Both groups are mainly associated with humid forest and woodland.
-In the case of the nominate group, mainly the Atlantic Forest, and in the case of the phaeopygos group, mainly the Amazon Rainforest or humid forests and woodlands near mountains.
+In the case of the nominate group, mainly the Atlantic Forest, and in the case of the phaeopygos group, mainly the Amazon rainforest or humid forests and woodlands near mountains.
 It rarely ventures far from cover.

 Behavior

 The white-necked thrush mainly feeds on or near the ground on invertebrates (especially insects).
 It also takes some fruit, berries and seeds.
 It regularly follows army ant swarms, but does not attend mixed species flocks.
 Throughout most of its range, especially in the Amazon, it is a shy species, heard far more than seen, but in Trinidad and parts of south-eastern Brazil it may be less retiring.

 The nest is a lined cup of twigs placed low (at a height of 1–9 m) in a tree or bush.
 Two to three reddish-blotched green-blue eggs are laid and incubated by the female alone for 12–13 days.
-Social monogamous, but extra-pair mate are common.
+Socially monogamous, but extra-pair mating is common.